-Respondent shall have the test performed by a Board-approved laboratory certified and accredited by the U.S. Department of Health and Human Services on the same day that he or she Respondent is notified that a test is required.
+Respondent shall have the test performed by a Board-approved laboratory certified and accredited by the U.S. Department of Health and Human Services on the same day that Respondent is notified that a test is required.
 This shall ensure that the test results are sent immediately to the Board.
 Failure to comply within the time specified shall be considered an admission of a positive drug screen and constitutes a violation of probation.
 If a test results in a determination that the urine admission was too diluted for testing, the result shall be considered an admission of a positive urine screen and constitutes a violation of probation.
 If an "out of range result" is obtained, the Board may require Respondent to immediately undergo a physical examination and to complete laboratory or diagnostic testing to determine if any underlying physical condition has contributed to the diluted result and to cease practice.
 Any such examination or laboratory and testing costs shall be paid by Respondent.
-An "out of range result" is one in which, based on scientific principles, indicates the Respondent attempted to alter the test results in order to either render the test invalid or obtain a negative result when a positive result should have been the outcome.
+An "out of range result" is one in which, based on scientific principles, indicates Respondent attempted to alter the test results in order to either render the test invalid or obtain a negative result when a positive result should have been the outcome.
 If it is determined that Respondent altered the test results, the result shall be considered an admission of a positive urine screen and constitutes a violation of probation and Respondent must cease practicing.
-Respondent shall not resume practice until notified by the bBoard.
+Respondent shall not resume practice until notified by the Board.
 If Respondent tests positive for a banned substance, Respondent shall be ordered by the Board to cease any practice, and may not practice unless and until notified by the Board.
-Prior to vacation or absence, All any alternative to Respondent's drug testing sites due to vacation or travel outside of California requirements (including frequency) must be approved by the Board prior to the vacation or travel.
+Prior to vacation or absence, any alternative to Respondent's drug testing requirements (including frequency) must be approved by the Board.

-Source: (Uniform Standards #4, #8-10 of "Uniform Standards Regarding Substance-Abusing Healing Arts Licensees," revised dated April 2011 March 2019 and Section 315.2 of the Business and Professions Code section 315.2.)
+Source: (Uniform Standards #4, #8-10 of "Uniform Standards Regarding Substance-Abusing Healing Arts Licensees," revised dated March 2019 and Business and Professions Code section 315.2.)